Database Explorer

 ]);

-// $row is an instance of ActiveRow containing the full data of the inserted row,
+// $row is an instance of ActiveRow and contains the complete data of the inserted row,

-// including auto-generated ID and any changes made by triggers
+// including the automatically generated ID and any changes made by triggers

 echo $row->id; // Outputs the ID of the newly inserted user